typehero/typehero/challenges/type-unions/prompt.md

 ## What Problem Type Unions Solve

-Type In a previous example for `type-aliases` we saw a problem.
+In a previous example for `type-aliases` we saw a problem.
 We were writing code for a space shuttle and we wanted to make sure that we can't accidentally use the wrong units type.

 ```ts
 type Meters = number;